aleamb/ircprobe/README.md

 modprobe test an IRC daemon creating thousands of connections tah wiil send hundred of messages, measuring lag between receptions.

-Lag is write in a data file.
+Lag stats are written in a data file in current directory.
 Format is:

 ``
 <seconds from start> <lag in miliseconds>